kedarmhaswade/helloworld-with-my-son/README.md

 OK, the current status is he's eager to get to the chapter 10 of the book.
 I give it to the authors that their style rather feeds and enhances my son's curiosity.

+## Day 13: September 28, 2014

+Children love graphics.
+Everybody knows.
+Well, adults love graphics (secretly) too.
+So, now, he installed the pygame environment to start playing with sound and images.
+Images moving across the screen window gives an immense pleasure to a child; and it's quite understandable.
+One thing I observed was the ease with which he sailed through the installation problems.
+On that Linux box, he figured out that apt-get install is not having the sudo ritual.
+He understood that certain install.sh having 'apt-get install pygame' did not have sudo against it.
+Then I told him about the [xkcd-sandwich](http://xkcd.com/149/) reality and he appreciated that very much.
+It was nice to see the deftness with which he was manouvering the computer, installing packages, downloading images and so on.
+He finally downloaded the pygame, the qt bindings for it and then started playing with the graphics: drawing a circle, a semi-circle and so on.

+The book therefore introduced the 'objects' and I thought that was rather too early.
+Understanding objects before really delving into functions is rather premature I thought.
+But I have to yet achieve the functional nirvana yet and hence I did not object to his introduction to objects :).

+## Day 14: October 04, 2014

+He was frustrated, almost crying, hell crying that his beach ball was not loading.
+I told him, that maybe the .py file and .png file were not finding each other.
+Then we moved the beachball.png from ~/Downloads to ~/python and then it loaded and he was happy.
+Simple pleasures make them happy.
+That's awesome.
+I wish I had that quality.

+Then I continued with my exploring the possibility of inculcating the love for simple algorithms.
+Nothing seemed more attractive than the [FizzBuzz](http://imranontech.com/2007/01/24/using-fizzbuzz-to-find-developers-who-grok-coding/).
+He thought that the problem is rather too simple.
+His first attempt was not doing it right.
+I told him the importance of:
+1. reading the specifications correctly.
+2. relaxing before you start 'keying in', and perhaps trying the program first on a paper (this is one thing he seems to get now).
+3. debugging.

+On second attempt, after realizing that the condition '(num % 3 == 0 and num % 5 == 0)' should preceed the other two in an if-else clause, he was happy.
+I am glad he could 'get' the idea behind this simple problem.
+In my opinion, the FizzBuzz is still a decent test to catch confident programmers 'off-guard'.